Ark in the Park Project Manager

 What we're looking for

-- A passion for the environment and commitment to Forest & Bird's mission and values.
+- Passion for environmental conservation and a commitment to Forest & Bird's mission.

-- The chance to make a real difference for New Zealand's natural environment.
+- The chance to be part of a dynamic, purpose-driven organisation making a real difference for Aotearoa's natural environment.

 About us